 Don’t be out of sight for long durations of time.
 Always be nearby and check with your tables at natural points.
 Before the entrée come out, check and see if they need a refill on drinks?
 After the meal is served, see if everything tastes good and if they need anything, like condiments.
 Once dessert is done, bring the check and collect payment promptly.
 When most people are done with their meal, they are ready to go immediately.
 Don’t slow them down so you can turn your tables.

 12. Never Be Empty Handed

 I learned early that you should never go to and from the kitchen empty handed.
 I guarantee there is always an empty dish or glass you can remove from a table.
 I also guarantee you should never come back to your tables without a pitcher of water or something your tables need.
 Save yourself time and reduce steps.
 Also, by bringing and removing items from tables, you will increase customer satisfaction.

 Everyone has to start somewhere.
 Slowly set monetary goals and how you’re going to accomplish that.
 When you start at each restaurant, you will shadow other servers.
 Pay close attention to the top servers and what sets them apart from the mediocre.
 It’s not rocket science but it’s a process to become the best server in the restaurant.

 14. Don’t Hustle the Expensive Items to Make Money

 Don’t be the server who only recommends the most expensive items on the list.
 It’s so transparent and annoying.
 Instead of just selling the lobster and steaks, point out the best item from each section of the menu.
-You will gain a lot more respect and land up having happy customers.
+You will gain a lot more respect and land up having happy customers and better tips.